Last Updated on 19th March 2026 by admin

 Max Depth: 406 meters (1,332 ft)

 Lake Superior is the largest freshwater lake in the world by surface area and one of the most majestic natural wonders of North America.
-It is approximately 31,700 square miles across the border of the United States and Canada, with a depth of 406 meters (1333 feet) at its deepest point.
-It has an extremely large amount of glistening blue water that is so vast that it holds 10% of the supply of freshwater on the entire surface of the earth.
+It is approximately 31,700 square miles across the border of the United States and Canada, with a depth of 406 meters (1,333 feet) at its deepest point.
+It has an extremely large amount of glistening blue water that is so vast that it holds 10% of the supply of freshwater on the Earth’s surface.

 The cold, clear water of Lake Superior sustains a very delicate but diverse ecosystem.
-Lake trout, whitefish, herring and salmon are some of the fish species that do well here and are the backbone of the commercial and recreational fisheries.
+Lake trout, whitefish, herring and salmon are among the fish species that thrive here and are the backbone of the commercial and recreational fisheries.
 Limited agricultural runoff and low population density along much of the shore of the lake, have allowed the lake to boast of some of the cleanest of all such large lakes in the world.

-The surrounding forests and and wetlands serve the bears, moose, wolves, foxes, eagles, and migratory birds.
-Lake Superior is not a lake, it is a legend made of ice and time.
+The surrounding forests and wetlands serve the bears, moose, wolves, foxes, eagles, and migratory birds.
+Lake Superior is not a lake, it is often described as a timeless natural wonder.
 Its water conveys the might of nature and the soul of people living on its shore.
 Great, enigmatic and immortal, it is still an icon of innocence and survival.

 All of the top 10 largest freshwater lakes in the world by surface area are not only natural wonders of our world, but also essential lifelines to human communities and diverse ecosystems.
-Lakes not only provide sustenance and a home to millions of mammals, birds, and animal species, but in addition, many of the world’s largest lakes support inviting cities along their shores.
-The world’s largest lakes are natural gifts that nurture every life on the planet with love and kindness.
+Lakes not only provide sustenance and a home to millions of mammals, birds, and other animal species, and many of the world’s largest lakes support inviting cities along their shores.
+The world’s largest lakes are natural gifts that support life across the planet.